unimarkup/specification/Frontend_Reference.md

 Definition blocks may be used to set a term with an optional classifier and a definition for this term.
 A definition block is started with `:` per new line followed by one space.
 A block must be surrounded by blank lines.

 The definition block starts with the term.
-A term may have multiple paragraphs and every Unimarkup element that may be used inside a paragraph.
-Other Unimarkup elements are not allowed.
+A term only allows inline elements.
 To end the term section, `:` must be set at the end of the last line of the term section.
 An empty definition line must follow the term section if no classifier is given.
 A term attribute block may be set after the closing `:`.